AriFordsham/GHCWiki/intrinsic-superclasses.md

 (By the way, the above negotiation with `return` and `pure` should allow existing `Applicative` instances to work as intended, but generate a warning that `return` has not been defined.)

-This proposal satisfies Requirements 1,2,3,5 and 6.
-However, it breaks plenty of code, so it fails Requirement 4.
-That comes next.

 ## Transitional Relief for Legacy Code

-In the discussion of Action 1, an example conspicuous by its absence is the status quo:
+In the discussion of the static semantics, an example conspicuous by its absence is the status quo:

 ```wiki
 instance Applicative Square where